From Average Effects to Targeted Assignment: A Causal Machine Learning Analysis of Swiss Active Labor Market Policies: Sensitivity Analysis

 A placebo study is conducted to estimate the ATEs of participation in future programmes within a previous unemployment spell.
 It can be expected that future participation will not affect the lagged pre-treatment outcomes, further supporting the CIA.\footnote{Following \citet{imbens2009recent}, if instead, an effect of such a placebo treatment is found, it would imply that the distributions of the potential outcomes $Y^0$ are not comparable between the respective treatment groups, raising doubts about the plausibility of the CIA.} The design of the placebo mainly follows \cite{cockx2023priority}.
 In particular, from all the individuals in the main analysis, only those who already became unemployed between 2010 and 2012 are kept and the effects of the treatment status assigned in the main analysis are estimated.
 Differently from \cite{cockx2023priority} who drop all individuals treated at the time of the placebo, this approach retains them except those assigned to the same programme at the time of the analysis.
 This choice allows to have a slightly larger sample size (14,662 individuals) and to avoid estimating the effect of a treatment eventually assigned.
-The outcome of interest is the sum of months in employment one year after the (pseudo-) programme start dates observed for the main treatment.
-This analysis considers only one year after the programmes start to avoid overlapping with the outcomes of the main analysis.

-Table \ref{table:placebo2} reports the ATEs and their standard errors on the 12 months of cumulative employment for all programmes.
-The ATE coefficients are all close to zero and statistically insignificant.
+The outcome of interest is the sum of months in employment one year after the (pseudo-) programme start observed for the main treatment.
+This analysis focuses on the first year to avoid overlap with the outcomes examined in the main analysis.
+Table \ref{table:placebo2} reports the ATEs and their standard errors, showing that all estimates are close to zero and statistically insignificant.
 In the main analysis, the ATEs over the same period are statistically significant and show a larger magnitude.